Serenity 6.4.3 Release Notes (2023-01-07)

 Other changes to the way ServiceEndpoint

-actions handle parameter binding should also resolve several issues with Swagger, such as expecting the service request object to be passed from the query string instead of the request body and assuming that IDbConnection
+actions handle parameter binding should also resolve several issues with Swagger.
+These issues included expecting the service request object to be passed from the query string instead of the request body and assuming that IDbConnection

 and IUnitOfWork